iamsammak/UnderstandingTechnicalConcepts/sql-interview-questions/README.md

 [Another explanation](http://javarevisited.blogspot.com/2013/08/difference-between-where-vs-having-clause-SQL-databse-group-by-comparision.html)

 - `WHERE` clause is used to filter rows before you aggregate them and then `HAVING` clause comes in picture for final filtering.

+- And in case you were wondering about `WHERE` clause vs `JOIN`.
+Check this [stackoverflow answer](http://stackoverflow.com/questions/24876673/explain-join-vs-left-join-and-where-condition-performance-suggestion-in-more-de)